angshuforever/my-db-brushups/README.md

 # my-db-brushups
-A quick reference to my practice from different learningplatforms
+A quick reference to my practice topics from different learning platforms